May 10, 2022

 Tests detect COVID, but vaccination remains the best way to protect yourself from severe illness.
 The vaccines are free, safe and effective and widely available for anyone age 5 and up.

-"The winter surge is worrisome, but we are better off today than when the COVID-19 pandemic started," Yeats said.
+"The surges are worrisome, but we are better off today than when the COVID-19 pandemic started," Yeats said.
 "We have tests, treatments, and vaccines that can help us protect ourselves, our friends, our family and our communities."

 Did you find this article informative?